EvanOleary26/CS2028Lab8-9/README.md

     added operator overloads we should need and added ++ and -- to make counting words easier.
   Fixed a couple of small bugs with code that was pulled from previous projects and such I plan to go through later and fix a lot of main with more up to date and relevant code.

+EO 3/30/25 7:31pm
+  worked on main, realized we dont need what we previously did, we only need the MobyDick.txt and PeterPan.txt files for filling up the tree. made Find in the Tree return a T not a T*